CS150-PACU/Assign01-FractionCalculator/README.md

 **Goals:**

-1. Write a complete program using Visual Studio 2019
+1. Write a complete program

 2. Use GitHub for version control